mlabs-haskell/embedano/MILESTONE-4-TRANSACTION-STREAMING.md

 - When device receives end-fo-the-stream message, it will finalize rolling hash computation and obtain transaction ID.
 Then device will ask the user (again through "simulated" screen) to confirm final transaction ID.
 If ID is confirmed, device will use password, derivation path and stored in memory entropy (seed phrase) to sign transaction ID and send signature back to the client.
 - Depending on message received from the device, client will output signature or error to the terminal

+More information about why transaction body streaming is required and what tools are currently available can found under [CIP-21 document](https://cips.cardano.org/cips/cip21/).

 ### Current limitations

-Due to the big amount of work required to write serialization for each and every part of the transaction body and lack of the resources, current example implements streaming only for transaction inputs and fee.
+During development we realized that amount of work required to write serialization for each and every part of the transaction body is bigger than resources available in our disposal.
+Current example implements streaming only for transaction inputs and fee.
 So resulting transaction ID will serve just as an example and source of the data to sign (real transaction ID should contain hash of the whole body).

 `cardano-embedded-sdk` was extended by `tx_stream.rs` module.
 It describes types that enable streaming of transaction inputs and fee over the USB connection.
 Client-device messaging protocol was also extended to be able to transfer new types described in `cardano-embedded-sdk` so both sides can act accordingly. `tx_stream.rs` and messaging protocol can be further extended to enable serialization and transmission of the rest required parts of transaction body.
+Processing pipelines on both device firmware and client application in the example are implemented in extendable way also.

 ## Firmware and client application code changes